sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-eks.md

 helm upgrade --install --values ./override.yaml --version 3.41.0 sourcegraph sourcegraph/sourcegraph
 ```

 It will take some time for the load balancer to be fully ready.
-Use the following command to check on the status and obtain the load balancer address once available:
+Use the following command to check on the status and obtain the load balancer IP address once available:

 ```sh
 kubectl describe ingress sourcegraph-frontend